nredell/forecastML/README.md

 # Sampled Seatbelts data from the R package datasets.
 data("data_seatbelts", package = "forecastML")

-# Example - Training data for 12 horizon-specific models w/ common lags per predictor.
+# Example - Training data for 12 horizon-specific models w/ common lags per feature.
+The data do
+# not have any missing rows or temporal gaps in data collection; if there were gaps,
+# we would need to use fill_gaps() first.
-horizons <- 1:12
+horizons <- 1:12  # 12 models that forecast 1, 1:2, 1:3, ..., and 1:12 time steps ahead.
-lookback <- 1:15
+lookback <- 1:15  # A lookback of 1 to 15 dataset rows (1 to )

 #------------------------------------------------------------------------------
-# Create a dataset of lagged predictors for modeling.
+# Create a dataset of lagged features for modeling.
 data_train <- forecastML::create_lagged_df(data_seatbelts, type = "train",
                                            outcome_cols = 1, lookback = lookback,
                                            horizon = horizons)